Apologies for a more technical post this time (we’re web geeks after all!). In this post we’ll be looking at the type of server your website sits on.

-Around 25% of the top 100 websites use the HTTPS protocol and this figure is only ever going to grow.
+Around 85% [revised 2020] of the world’s websites use the HTTPS protocol and this figure is only ever going to grow.
 The HTTPS protocol is considered essential for ecommerce and other sites sharing personal information.
 It gives a layer of security over and above the more common HTTP protocol.
-For the latest version of our own Reverse Delta site launched recently HTTPS was a key criteria in the design.
+For the latest version of our own Reverse Delta site launched recently, HTTPS was a key criteria in the design.

 What does it mean in practice?